The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 Is there an alternative?

-If you struggle to stick to a budget, the thinkmoney Personal Account is one way you could stay in control of your money.
+If you struggle to stick to a budget, the thinkmoney Managed Current Account is one way you could stay in control of your money.
 With the account, you can ring-fence the money you need for your important bills and expenses.
 When your wages or benefits come into your account, we’ll hold the money needed for these – so you know the important things are covered.
 And what’s more, this means you won’t have any unexpected charges.

 You can also get help with your budgeting from our trained Money Managers.
 Just give us a call if you’ve got any questions about your money.
-The thinkmoney Personal Account has a monthly management fee of £17.50 or it’s £24.50 for a joint account – you can read more about the account here.
+The thinkmoney Managed Current Account has a monthly management fee of £17.50 or it’s £24.50 for a joint account – you can read more about the account here.